samyukrishnasamy/DS-4002-Project3/DATA/README.md

 # Data Folder
 ## Purpose
 This folder stores all datasets used in the project.
-It includes the initial downloaded Navier–Stokes simulation files as well as the final processed data used for model training and evaluation.
+It includes the initial downloaded Navier–Stokes simulation files, in the `../DATA/OriginalData` folder, as well as the final processed data, in the `../DATA/PreProcessedData` folder, used for model training and evaluation.
+The processed dataset removes the vertical velocity channel to reduce dimensionality while retaining the features necessary for reconstruction modeling.

 # Metadata

 ## Data Summary
 The project uses a 2D turbulent fluid-flow dataset generated from numerical Navier–Stokes simulations.
-Each file contains a sequence of fluid states at a fixed Reynolds number.
-Every simulation has the same structure:
+Each file originally contains four physical channels across 39 time steps.
+The raw dataset structure is:
-- Shape: (39 time steps, 4 channels, 128 height, 256 width)
+- Shape (raw): (39 time steps, 4 channels, 128 height, 256 width)
-- Channels:
+- Raw channels:
     - u: horizontal velocity
     - v: vertical velocity
     - p: pressure
     - ω: vorticity

+Exploratory analysis showed that the v channel contributes minimal high-frequency structure and exhibits negligible variation across flow regimes.
+Because of this limited informational value, the v channel is removed during preprocessing.

+The final dataset used for modeling has the structure:
+- Shape (processed): (39 time steps, 3 channels, 128 height, 256 width)
+- Processed channels:
+    - u (horizontal velocity)
+    - p (pressure)
+    - ω (vorticity)

 The dataset provides multiple flow regimes across increasing Reynolds numbers to support model generalization.
 Data are stored in `.npy` format and designed for evaluating machine learning methods that reconstruct or model fluid dynamics.

 ## Provenance